 Here are a couple family photos from 2010 and 2012.

-A little note on when I post to this blog: Lately I’ve been posting a couple times a month.
-If you love the blog but keep forgetting to check it, you might want to subscribe by email.
+A little note on when I post to this blog: Lately I’m only posting about once a month.
+If you stay up to date with my infrequent posts, you might want to subscribe by email.

 A little note about truth: My friends are very generous people; they’ve let me write about all kinds of intimate details of their lives, from bad bosses to pumping in cubicles to adventures with lice.
 To protect their identity, I often change their names and/or other identifying details of their story.